Arthurdw/rovo/rovo-lsp/docs/README.md

    ```
 3. The annotation will be automatically available as `@custom` in the LSP
 4. The first non-empty line after the heading becomes the summary
+5. Metadata annotations should be used within the `# Metadata` section

 ### Status Codes